-Freddie Freeman has spent the entirety of his career with the Atlanta Braves, assuming the mantle as the face of the franchise after the retirement of Chipper Jones in 2012.
+Freddie Freeman spent the bulk of his career with the Atlanta Braves, assuming the mantle as the face of the franchise after the retirement of Chipper Jones in 2012.
 He has become one of the most complete players in the game, hitting for average and power, while also showing great defensive prowess at first.
 The 2020 National League MVP has taken home multiple Silver Slugger Awards, a Gold Glove, and has been a regular at the All-Star Game.
-More recently, the hug-dispensing Freeman has combined with Ronald Acuna Jr. to lead a young, talented group to the 2021 World Series title.
+The hug-dispensing Freeman combined with Ronald Acuna Jr. to lead a young, talented group to the 2021 World Series title.
 Following the 2021 season, he signed with the Los Angeles Dodgers as a free agent.

 While he was a second-round draft selection, Freeman was not widely regarded as a top prospect until he reached the higher levels of the minors.
 There is a limited selection of Freddie Freeman pre-rookie cards, but he became a regular in all major card releases following his MLB debut in 2010.
 Freeman's official rookie cards arrived in 2011 products.
 Although his cards have always been popular, the demand has grown exponentially throughout his career.
 Likewise, Freddie Freeman card values have also accelerated over time, but there are still plenty of great options available for any level of collector.